JWLBOYCE/Personal-Financial-Analysis/README.md

 - The application currently loads sample months on startup.
 Transaction data can be added by importing statements or by entering transactions manually.
 - Recurring transactions can be duplicated to a new month using utilities in `logic/month_manager.py`.

+## Mobile Companion Server

+The optional Flask server in `api/server.py` exposes your finance data over HTTPS.
+Set `ACCESS_TOKEN` in `.env` and provide the token in the `Authorization` header for all requests.
+By default the server uses `cert.pem` and `key.pem` for SSL.
+If `USE_NGROK=true` is set, the server will create a temporary public HTTPS tunnel using **pyngrok**.
+All access attempts are logged to `access.log` with the client IP and request path.

 ## License

 This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.